Join our list

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 As outdoor enthusiasts know, fall is arguably the best time to pitch a tent in the great Canadian wilderness just north of Toronto.
-Here are just a few reasons you should consider an overnight autumn adventure in the Explorers’ Edge region of Ontario, home to over a dozen national and provincial parks, private campgrounds, and guided expeditions:
+Here are just a few reasons you should consider an overnight autumn adventure in cottage country, home to over a dozen national and provincial parks, private campgrounds, and guided expeditions:

 The weather is perfect, night and day: Still-warm days make for great exploring, and cool nights make for great sleeping.
 Avid swimmers will also enjoy a refreshing dip in one of thousands of sparkling blue lakes, though it may take a little longer for some to ease in.
 (And a morning dip into pristine waters shrouded in autumn mists is about as big a ‘Nature high’ as you can get.)